da03/moderation_issue/README.md

 ## Hypothesis: Encoding Issues

-I suspect that these errors might be linked to encoding issues, particularly involving non-Latin characters.
+Inspired by [pondin6666](https://community.openai.com/u/pondin6666), I suspect that these errors might be linked to encoding issues, particularly involving non-Latin characters.
 For example, if we use English characters in the above example (as opposed to Chinese characters in the original text), even scaling to millions of characters still works:

 ```
 from openai import OpenAI